kimpenn/VisCello.celegans/README.md

     # For first time installer, if prompted "Update all/some/none? [a/s/n]", type a and press return.
     ```

-1. In terminal copy paste followng line by line with return:
+1. In terminal run command below:

     ```
     git lfs clone https://github.com/qinzhu/VisCello.celegans.git
+    ```

+    You can ignore warning messages.
+After running the command, you should see the entire github folder downloaded and the size of 'VisCello.celegans/inst/app/data/eset.rds' is about 402MB.
+If you get anything below 1MB you may have not correctly installed git lfs.

+2. Now launch R:
+    ```
     R   #Launch R, Windows user open R/Rstudio, setwd() to parent folder of VisCello.
     ```

-2. Now inside R and do the following (line by line):
+    Run code below inside R:
     ``` r
     install.packages("devtools")
     devtools::install_local("VisCello.celegans", force=T)